harshit-jain52/ctf/Pentathon25/Ultra-Safe-Integers.md

 }
 ```

-This is clearly an intger overflow problem
+This is clearly an integer overflow problem

 ![image](./images/ultrasafeintegers0.png)